-The current shall be 0.40 milliamperes minimum.
+The current shall be 0.40 mA minimum.

-7.12 Instantaneous Speed Variation (ISV)
+7.12 Instantaneous speed variation (ISV)

-7.12.1 Definition Instantaneous Speed Variation is the variation in the instantaneous tape speed at the head, measured as a percentage of the nominal.
+Instantaneous speed variation is the variation in the instantaneous tape speed at the head, measured as a percentage of the nominal.

-- 7.12.2.1 Low Frequency ISV Within the band of zero to 1000 Hz the cartridge-induced ISV shall not exceed 4% (0-PeaK).
-The measured ISV shall encompass discrete and combinations of frequency products within that band. - 7.12.2.2 High Frequency ISV Within the band from 1000 Hz to 50 kHz, there are two separate requirements. - (1) In a streaming mode test, the continuous ISV at the resonant frequency of the cartridge (approximately 5 kHz) shall not exceed 3%. - (2) In a shuffle mode or start/stop mode, the high frequency ISV shall not exceed 5%.
+7.12.2.1 Low frequency ISV

+Within the band of 0 Hz to 1000 Hz the cartridge-induced ISV shall not exceed 4% (zero-peak).
+The measured ISV shall encompass discrete and combinations of frequency products within that band.

+7.12.2.2 High frequency ISV

+Within the band from 1000 Hz to 50 kHz, there are two separate requirements:

+- a) In a streaming mode test, the continuous ISV at the resonant frequency of the cartridge (approximately 5 kHz) shall not exceed 3% (zero-peak); - b) In a shuffle mode or start/stop mode, the high frequency ISV shall not exceed 5% (zero-peak).

+7.12.3.1 General

-- 7.12.3.1 General Low frequency speed variations (analogous to wow) are the result of mechanical tolerances in the cartridge.
+Low-frequency speed variations (analogous to wow) are the result of mechanical tolerances in the cartridge.
 Typical data-separator phase-locked loops have sufficient suppression at low frequencies that the residual time displacement error due to this component can be made negligible.
-High frequency speed variations (analogous to flutter) are the result of tension waves in the unsupported length of tape between the hubs.
-In addition to the continuous component of this high frequency ISV at the resonant frequency of the cartridge, occasionally a discrete event occurs which exceeds the normal resonant background, but is damped back to it in a period of approximately one millisecond.
-These discrete events can initiate with either an underspeed or an overspeed pulse which is typically 80 microseconds wide.
-Underspeed events are most commonly associated with a tape direction reversal or a start/stop cycle of the cartridge. - 7.12.3.2 Test Circuit A standard tester is a modulation analyzer (e.g. HP8901) tuned to the frequency of the carrier.
-The output of an FM demodulator is filtered to select the low frequency ISV or the high frequency ISV Characteristics.
+High-frequency speed variations (analogous to flutter) are the result of tension waves in the unsupported length of tape between the hubs.
+In addition to the continuous component of this high-frequency ISV at the resonant frequency of the cartridge, occasionally a discrete event occurs that exceeds the normal resonant background, but is damped back to it in a period of approximately 1 ms. These discrete events can initiate with either an underspeed or an overspeed pulse which is typically 80 microseconds wide.
+Underspeed events are most commonly associated with a tape direction reversal or a start/stop cycle of the cartridge.

+7.12.3.2 Test circuit

+A standard tester is a modulation analyzer (e.g. HP8901) tuned to the frequency of the carrier.
+The output of an FM demodulator is filtered to select the low-frequency ISV or the high-frequency ISV characteristics.

-7.12.3.3 Test Method
+7.12.3.3 Test method